 Solaris Oilfield Infrastructure (SOI) Gets a Buy Rating from B.Riley FBR

-B.Riley FBR analyst Tom Curran maintained a Buy rating on Solaris Oilfield Infrastructure (SOI) on August 24 and set a price target of $11.00.
-The company’s shares closed last Thursday at $7.57.
+B.Riley FBR analyst Tom Curran maintained a Buy rating on Solaris Oilfield Infrastructure (SOI) yesterday and set a price target of $11.00.
+The company’s shares closed last Wednesday at $7.24.

-According to TipRanks.com, Curran is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -15.5% and a 33.2% success rate.
+According to TipRanks.com, Curran ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -16.2% and a 32.9% success rate.
 Curran covers the Industrial Goods sector, focusing on stocks such as Independence Contract Drilling, Liberty Oilfield Services, and Select Energy Services.

 Solaris Oilfield Infrastructure has an analyst consensus of Moderate Buy, with a price target consensus of $8.88.